clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 {{< /note >}}
 The `arc` can be also integrated as a {{< docref "/components/number/lvgl" "Number" >}} or {{< docref "/components/sensor/lvgl" "Sensor" >}} component.

-See [lvgl-cookbook-bright](#lvgl-cookbook-bright) and [lvgl-cookbook-volume](#lvgl-cookbook-volume) for examples which demonstrate how to use a slider (or an arc) to control entities in Home Assistant.
+See [Light brightness slider](#lvgl-cookbook-bright) and [Media player volume slider](#lvgl-cookbook-volume) for examples which demonstrate how to use a slider (or an arc) to control entities in Home Assistant.

 {{< anchor "lvgl-widget-bar" >}}